 As climate change increases, it will have a cascading and detrimental effect on many aspects of our daily lives.
 The benefits of sustainable technologies for the environment are numerous and will also help supply additional jobs.
-Europe is well positioned to decarbonize, with 17% of energy needs currently being met from “green” sources.
+Europe is well positioned to decarbonize, with nearly 20% of energy needs currently being met from “green” sources.

 The EU Green Deal: Objectives and Opportunities

 We previously wrote a detailed article on the EU Green Deal, the plan to reduce emissions and move towards carbon neutrality.
 To sum up the basic principles of this deal, the aim is for Europe to have an economy based on net-zero carbon emissions by 2050.
 The goal is to do this by decoupling economic growth from resource use while ensuring nobody is left behind in the transition process.